Preet Kaur Gill: In government

 At the 2024 general election, Gill was again re-elected, with a decreased vote share of 44.3% and an increased majority of 8,368.

 On 18 July 2024, Gill was appointed as Parliamentary Private Secretary to the Business Secretary Jonathan Reynolds.

 In October 2024, Gill introduced the Firearms (3D Printing) Bill to Parliament, to create an offence of possessing a blueprint for the production of a firearm by 3D printing.
 The provisions in Gill's Bill were subsequently adopted by the government as part of the Border Security, Asylum and Immigration Bill.

+On 12 May 2026, she was appointed Parliamentary Under-Secretary of State in the Department of Health and Social Care.
+She was dismissed from the government by Andy Burnham when he became Prime Minister in July 2026.

 Personal life

 Gill has been married to Sureash Singh Chopra, who is a social worker, since 2009.
 They have two daughters.
 Gill is vice-president of the Local Government Association and a non executive director for the Spring Housing Association.

 Awards and nominations

 In September 2018, Gill was named as one of the Birmingham City University's Brummies Who Inspire, alongside fellow Birmingham MP, Shabana Mahmood.

 In October 2018, she was presented with the Sikh Women of Substance award by the Sikh's Women Alliance UK.

 In December 2018, she was one of the recipients of the Giving Voice award, presented by the Royal College of Speech and Language Therapists.

 In December 2020, Gill won the overall prize at the MP of the Year Awards organised by the Patchwork Foundation, for "her consistent championing of young people, representation of the Sikh Community and initiative to tackle Fuel Poverty via a strategic campaign aimed at the UK's biggest fuel companies."